From snorkelling with sea lions to hanging out with dinosaurs, here are the best things to do in Puerto Madryn.

 Bringing their language and culture with them, they built up the small village of Gaiman to have a population of nearly 5000 people, and today they still maintain a lot of their distinct values.

 Today you can visit Gaiman and marvel at this fascinating little Welsh village.
 The streets are pleasant and there’s a distinct architecture that is unseen in other parts of the country.
+It’s one of the best places to visit in Puerto Madryn!

 If you’re hungry and up for a real Welsh experience, drop into Ty Gwyn.
 This vintage tea house serves up huge platters of cakes, breads, jams and tea for a set price (280ARS) and one portion could easily be enough for two people.